Kling O3 vs LTX 2.3 Pro

 Is Kling O3 better than LTX 2.3 Pro?

-On quality, significantly.
-Kling O3 scores higher on every quality metric — human realism (9.0 vs 5.5), motion pacing (8.5 vs 6.0), scene consistency (8.5 vs 6.5), visual quality (8.0 vs 7.0), product shots (8.0 vs 7.0).
-But LTX wins on speed (9.0 vs 7.5) and cost efficiency (8.5 vs 7.0).
-Total scores are 8.0 for LTX and 7.6 for Kling because operational efficiency weighs heavily in ad production.
+Yes, substantially.
+Kling O3 scores higher on every quality metric — human realism (9.0 vs 5.5), motion pacing (8.5 vs 5.0), scene consistency (8.5 vs 6.5), visual quality (8.0 vs 6.0), product shots (8.0 vs 6.5), and prompt accuracy (8.5 vs 7.0).
+LTX wins on speed (9.0 vs 7.5) and cost efficiency (8.5 vs 7.0).
+Total scores are 8.0 for Kling and 6.9 for LTX — Kling leads on our quality-weighted total as well as on every quality axis.

 How much cheaper is LTX 2.3 Pro?